Tomtiko04/Coffee-Website/README.md

 Thanks for checking out this coffee website.

 ## project
-This project is design to pratices more on your grid, flex-box and responsive layout.
+This project is designed to pratices more on your grid, flex-box and responsive layout.

 ### Design
 This design is inspired by mr. web designer.